Relatives sue store that sold bullets used in 3 killings

 SPRINGFIELD, Mo.
 (AP) - Relatives of one of three people shot to death in Springfield in 2018 are suing Academy Sports and Outdoors for selling bullets to a woman who gave them to the man charged in the killings.

-The lawsuit alleges a worker at Academy Sports in Springfield should have realized the woman who bought the bullets, Nyadia Burden, intended to give them to Luis Perez.
+The lawsuit alleges a worker at Academy Sports in Springfield should have realized the woman who bought the bullets, Nyadia Burden, intended to give them to Luiz Perez.
 The 24-year-old Perez couldn’t buy ammunition because he was in the country illegally, had no driver’s license and was facing felony charges, according to police.
 The lawsuit also names Burden.

 Perez is facing the death penalty in the Oct.
 31, 2018, deaths of his ex-roommates, 38-year-old Steven Marler and 23-year-old Aaron “Josh” Hampton, and the wounding of two others.
 Prosecutors allege he fatally shot Sabrina Starr, 21, the next day.
 She had provided him with the gun he used, police said.